sjt4825/MCA-2022/README.md

 # Week 1: Basics of Music Data
 \[Enter your responses to Week 1, tasks 2 and 3 here\]

+## Dataset Theme
+For the theme of my dataset I have chosen the English rock band Muse.

 # Week 2
 For week 2 our task was to find a piece of music relating to our theme to download and convert to musescore files using Optical Music Recognition (OMR).
 We then had to edit the score to fix the parts where the OMR failed to accurately transcibe the piece.